variostudio/igcLogStat/README.md

+# IGC Log Stat
-This is the tool for anaysis of IGC files.
+This is the tool for analysis of IGC files.

-It retrievers information about:
+## It retrievers information about:
 1. Altitude gain
 2. Flight duration

-ALso it plot the path of IGC trek to html map.
+## This tool plot the path of IGC trek to html map.